ErpNetDocs/info/features/general/file-manager.md

 As a result, documents stop being “attachments” and become an active part of managing processes, resources, and responsibilities.

-This is what makes File Management in ERP.net such a natural extension of the entire system — because businesses are managed best when all information is in one place and speaks the same language.
+This is what makes File Management in @@name such a natural extension of the entire system — because businesses are managed best when all information is in one place and speaks the same language.

 ---

-## Try File Management in ERP.net
+## Try File Management in @@name

 See how integrated document management can become a natural part of your daily work.